Inflationary assessment of $F(\mathcal{R},\tilde{\mathcal{R}})$ Einstein-Cartan models

 Next, we proceed with the numerical analysis of the observable quantities, namely, the spectral index ($n_s$) and the tensor-to-scalar ratio ($r$).
-The results are presented in Figures~\ref{SPECT-1}-\ref{SPECT-5}.
-The Figures~\ref{SPECT-1}-\ref{SPECT-2} refer to the {\textit{cubic-Holst model}} and correspond to different values for the parameter $\beta$.
-This is the dimensioless parameter associated with the linear Holst term in the action~\ref{CUBIC-HOLST}.
-For each value of $\beta$, we have considered selected values of the dimensionless parameter $\alpha$, associated with the cubic term in accordance with the considerations discussed in Section~\ref{Models}.
+The results are presented in Figs.~\ref{SPECT-1}-\ref{SPECT-5} and Figs.~\ref{SPECT-1} and \ref{SPECT-2} refer to the cubic Holst model and correspond to different values for the parameter $\beta$.
+This is the dimensionless parameter associated with the linear Holst term in Eq.~\ref{CUBIC-HOLST}.
+For each value of $\beta$, we have considered selected values of the dimensionless parameter $\alpha$, associated with the cubic term in accordance with the considerations discussed in Sec.~\ref{Models}.
 We start with the observation that for $\beta= 30$ in the absence of the cubic term ($\alpha=0$) the model fails to produce results compatible with the observational data from Planck/ACT/LB/BK18~\cite{ACT:2025fju, ACT:2025tim} as well as from Planck/BK18/BAO~\cite{Planck:2018jri, Planck:2018vyg}.
 In this case, agreement is achieved when $|\alpha|\geq 10^{-2}$, with the optimal value being $|\alpha|=10^5$.
 Focusing in the $\beta$-range from $\mathcal{O}(10)$ to $\mathcal{O}(100)$, we see that as the value of $\beta$ increases the model can remain consistent with the observational data, although the effect of $\alpha$ on the spectral index $n_s$ pushes the model toward the Planck/BK18/BAO region.
 Nevertheless, for $\beta=70$ and $\beta=90$, the model is in agreement with the Planck/ACT/LB/BK18 data for all values of $\alpha$ as long as $55\leq N_\star\leq60$.
 In general, the presence of the $\tilde{\mathcal{R}}^3$ term tends to decrease the values of both $n_s$ and $r$.
 For small values of $\beta$ this helps the model agree with the Planck/ACT/LB/BK18 data while as $\beta$ increases, the model tends to also be consistent with the Planck/BK18/BAO data.